 As a construction worker, you have the right to be afforded a safe workplace and to receive financial benefits and compensation in the event you are injured or become ill in the course and scope of your job.
 It is important that you understand your rights so that you can demand the benefits you may be entitled to and can also seek legal help in the event your employer refuses your rights or attempts to retaliate against you for exercising your rights.
-Turn to an experienced workers’ compensation attorney to learn more about the rights of construction workers injured on the job in NJ.
+Turn to an experienced workers’ compensation attorney to learn more about the rights of construction workers injured on the job.

 If you are a construction worker who was injured on the job in New Jersey, you may have the right to recover financial compensation and benefits to assist you during your recovery.
 Reach out to Camili & Capo, PA for a free initial case evaluation to learn more about the rights you have to pursue a claim for financial recovery after sustaining a work-related injury or illness while working on a NJ construction site.